KQM-git/kqm-compendium/content/comps/eula_raiden_lisa_ttds/1_eula_raiden_lisa_ttds.md

 ---

 # **Notes**
-A dual carry team that employs's Lisa's ability to pass the Thrilling Tales of Dragon Slayer buff to Eula while also providing DEF shred on enemies with her elemental burst.
+A dual carry team that employs Lisa's ability to pass the Thrilling Tales of Dragon Slayer buff to Eula while also providing DEF Shred on enemies with her Elemental Burst.
 A significant portion of damage is done near the end of the rotation when Eula's Lightfall Sword pops and Raiden activates her Burst.
-This can be used on enemies that have a limited window of vulnerability to output a concentrated amount of burst damage.
+This can be used on enemies that have a limited window of vulnerability to output a concentrated amount of Burst damage.

 # **Energy Requirements**
 Eula - 154%